jswny/sodis/README.md

 There are two components to Sodis, a client app for Android and a Server.
 The client app is located in `app/` and the server is located in `server/`.

 ## Installation
 To install the app, simply open it up in Android Studio and install it to the appropriate device using the "run" button.
+Make sure to set your Google Maps API key in `gradle.properties`, and your local server IP in `MapsActivityCurrentPlace.java`.

 To install the server, do the following steps in order:
 1. Install the [Elixir Lanugage](https://elixir-lang.org/getting-started/introduction.html)